common-workflow-language/user_guide/_episodes/24_conditional-workflow.md

   MultipleInputFeatureRequirement: {}
 ```

-The first thing you'll notice is that this workflow is only compatible for cwl 1.2+
+The first thing you'll notice is that this workflow is only compatible for version 1.2 or greater of the CWL standards.

 ```
 class: Workflow